Assassination of Shinzo Abe: Resignation

-Unification Church-related
+Unification Church–related

 Responses by the Unification Church

-The Unification Church distanced itself from the assassination and confirmed the involvement of Yamagami's mother with the Unification Church by Tomihiro Tanaka, the chair of the church's Tokyo branch, during a press conference on 11 July.
+The Unification Church distanced itself from the assassination and confirmed the involvement of Yamagami's mother with it by Tomihiro Tanaka, the chair of the church's Tokyo branch, during a press conference on 11 July.

-Tanaka expressed his sorry and heartfelt condolences.
-He confirmed that Yamagami was not a believer in the Church, but his mother joined in 1998, temporarily disappeared in 2009, and participated monthly in church events for the last half year.
+Tanaka expressed his "sorry and heartfelt" condolences.
+He confirmed that Yamagami was not a UC member, but his mother joined in 1998, temporarily disappeared in 2009, and participated monthly in church events for the last half-year.
 Tanaka stated that the mother was bankrupted around 2002, and there is no record of such donation requests.
-He said that is a mystery what could lead from the resentment against the Church to the murder, and the Church will cooperate with Police to establish a motive if asked.
+He denied that resentment against the Church had led directly to the murder, and affirmed the Church's will for cooperation with police to establish a motive if asked.

 Tanaka also downplayed the alleged close tie between the organisation and Abe, stating that the former prime minister, not being a registered member or advisor, only delivered speeches for their "friendly entity", the UPF.

 On 14 July, the UC released a statement claiming that before the assassination, they reached an agreement to refund 50 million yen donated by the suspect's mother from 2004 to 2015, and that they have no more record of new donations made by her after the refund.
-On the other hand, the 50 million yen refunded was again donated to the UC, according to the suspect's relatives.
+According to the suspect's relatives, the refunded 50 million yen was again donated to the UC.